wepay/zktools/README.md

 clusterManager.manage(managedServer);
 ```

-Once a server joined the cluster, the partition assignment is recomputed using the partition assignment policy.
+Once a server joins the cluster, the partition assignment is recomputed using the partition assignment policy,
-And all servers in the cluster will be notified of the new assignment.
+and all servers in the cluster will be notified of the new assignment.

 Similarly, a client joins the cluster by registering its implementation of `ManagedClient`.